Trail Information

 See Highlighted Map Section >>

-GETTING TO FLAGSTAFF HUT
+FLAGSTAFF HUT TRAILS

 Closest Trailhead: Long Falls Dam/Flagstaff Trailhead: 2.2 miles (Drop point for gear shuttles to Flagstaff Lake)